mafortin/GOUHFI/README.md

 ## Input Requirements

+- File:
     - Format: NIfTI (`.nii or .nii.gz`)
     - Naming convention: The nnUNet naming convention (i.e., `{CASE_IDENTIFIER}_0000.nii.gz`).
 More details [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format_inference.md).
+    - If you want to segment >1 image/subject, all images should be inside the input directory defined by `--input` under distinctive filenames.
+The output segmentations will follow the same naming convetion as the input filenames minus the `_0000` string.

+- Image:
     - Contrast: Any
     - Resolution: Any (resampling to isotropic resolution is processed internally.
-Might not be optimal for highly anisotropic images, but worth a try.)
+Not tested for highly anisotropic images, but always worth a try.)
     - Orientation: LIA (like FastSurfer [see the `conform_images` command])

 ---